mytestbed/omf_job_service/omf_ec/README.md

 # Installation

-Before starting, make sure the following libraries are installed.
+Before starting, make sure the following libraries and ruby header files are installed.
 On Debian systems, the following should suffice:

+    apt-get install ruby1.9.1-dev
     apt-get install libpq-dev
     apt-get install libxml2-dev
-    apt-get install libxslt
+    apt-get install libxslt-dev

+You will also need 'bundler' and 'rake', which can be installed with:

+    gem install bundler
+    gem install rake

 The install the GEMS and local modifications

     bundle install --path vendor
-    export FRCP_URL=amqp://your.amqp.server..com # or your favorite FRCP comms provider rake post-install
+    export FRCP_URL=amqp://localhost # or your favorite FRCP comms provider rake post-install

 # IMPORTANT